RauliL/plorth/docs/api.md

   <dd>array, boolean</dd>
 </dl>

-Searches for given value from the array and returns true if it's included in the array and false if it's not.
+Searches for given value in the array and returns true if it's included and false if it's not.

 ---